fhdm-dev/scoppy/README.md

 ### 2. Install the firmware onto your Pico

 Download the firmware onto your computer.
 It is here: [pico-scoppy-v7.uf2](https://fhdm-dev.github.io/downloads/scoppy-pico-v7.uf2).
+Alternatively you can [build the uf2 file](https://github.com/fhdm-dev/scoppy-pico) from the sources.

 Press the bootsel button on your Pico and connect it to your computer.
 Copy the uf2 file onto your Pico.
 The onboard LED should start blinking.

 ### 3. Connect the Pico to your Phone/Tablet